 - Sprinkle 1 teaspoon all-purpose flour, ⅛ teaspoon almond extract and ⅛ teaspoon vanilla extract, and mix just until combined well.

-For the strawberry cream cheese filling:
+For the strawberry cream cheese mixture:

 - Mix room temperature ⅓ cup cream cheese with ⅔ cups almond paste until smooth.